Privacy and Anonymity

 The Privacy Toolbox

-4. K-Anonymity & L-Diversity: Statistical techniques that ensure every record is indistinguishable within a group of at least K similar records.
+- K-Anonymity and L-Diversity: Statistical techniques that ensure every record is indistinguishable within a group of at least K similar records.

-5. Synthetic Data: Generation of artificial data that has the same statistical properties as real data, but bears no relation to actual individuals.
+- Synthetic Data: Generation of artificial data that has the same statistical properties as real data and is intended to reduce direct relation to actual individuals; depending on the generation method, a residual risk of leakage or re-identification remains and must be tested for.

 The Benefit: Compliance and Trust

-Organisations that adopt PETs dramatically reduce their liability exposure and earn the trust of customers and partners as privacy leaders.
+Organisations that adopt PETs significantly reduce their liability exposure and earn the trust of customers and partners as privacy leaders.

 FAQ